data-apis/array-api/spec/API_specification/elementwise_functions.md

 > Array API specification for element-wise functions.

-## Conformance

-A conforming implementation of the array API standard must provide and support all the functions, arguments, syntax, and semantics described in this specification.

-A conforming implementation of the array API standard may provide additional values, objects, properties, and functions beyond those described in this specification.

-* * *

-## Normative References

-The following referenced documents are indispensable for the application of this specification.

--   __IEEE 754-2019: IEEE Standard for Floating-Point Arithmetic.__ Institute of Electrical and Electronic Engineers, New York (2019).

-* * *

-## Terms and Definitions

-For the purposes of this specification, the following terms and definitions apply.

-### array

-a (usually fixed-size) multidimensional container of items of the same type and size.

-### shape

-a tuple of `N` non-negative integers that specify the sizes of each dimension and where `N` corresponds to the number of dimensions.

-### element-wise

-an operation performed element-by-element, in which individual array elements are considered in isolation and independently of other elements within the same array.

-* * *

 ## Functions

 A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions.